 Many home remedies like physical exercise, a good diet, complete rest can help in getting out of jet lag soon.

-Get your medical check-up in the routine if you already suffer from diabetes or heart problems and then plan your trip with doctor’s advice.
+Get your medical check-up in the routine if you already suffer from diabetes or heart problems and then plan your trip with the doctor’s advice.

 Adjust your time schedule days before leaving and returning back so that the body is saved from the shock of change.